Pentax Super Program sample pictures

-It was a couple of months ago I acquired a Pentax Super Program 35mm camera and I’ve just developed my first film from it, so I thought I’d publish a follow up post describing how I found the camera to shoot with.
+It was a couple of months ago I acquired a Pentax Super Program 35mm camera and I’ve just developed my first film from it, so I thought I’d publish a follow up post describing how I found the camera to shoot with and to feature the Pentax Super Program sample pictures.

 First a few details about the photos.
 The camera was loaded with a roll of Kodak ColourPlus 200 film which I exposed at box speed with the camera used mostly in either program mode or aperture priority.
 The film was developed using the digibase C-41 pre-diluted kit and the negatives scanned with an Epson V550 perfection photo scanner.
 The resulting scans were imported into Lightroom where I used my normal workflow for film.